It is a common virus that causes respiratory tract infections in infants and young children.

 Babies may have different or additional symptoms, including:

 - Breathing difficulties ( apnea ).

-When should someone seek medical care for respiratory syncytial virus (RSV)?
+When should someone seek medical care for the respiratory syncytial virus (RSV)?

 For most healthy children who have symptoms of an upper respiratory infection (cough, runny, or stuffy nose), home care is usually sufficient.

-If your child has any risk factors for a more serious infection or if symptoms get worse, see a doctor.
+If your child has any risk factors for a more severe infection or if symptoms get worse, see a doctor.